amplience/dc-demostore-core/docs/AutomatedVideoCaptions.md

 }
 ```

-> Note: This demo is coded to work with english subtitles - see implementation notes below for a more generic solution approach.
+> Note: This demo is coded to work with English subtitles - see implementation notes below for a more generic solution approach.

 ### Cross domain

-If your application is strict on security, you may wish to whitelist the domain in your security policy `https://cdn.c1.amplience.net` as well as ammend your video tag to have its `crossOrigin` attrbite set to "anonymous"
+If your application is strict on security, you may wish to whitelist the domain in your security policy `https://cdn.c1.amplience.net` as well as amend your video tag to have its `crossOrigin` attribute set to "anonymous"

 Example: